leon0241/adv-higher-assignment/README.md

 ## [Link to final project file](5%20-%20Documentation)

 ### Files
-Each project folder has the draft for the individual sections
+Each project folder has the draft and used resources for the respective section
 The final project file is stored in Documentation folder
 1. [Analysis](1%20-%20Analysis)
 2. [Design](2%20-%20Design)